Welcome! My name is,

 About me

-I'm a software engineer and game designer, focussing mainly on the technical aspects of games.
+I'm a software engineer and game developer, focussing mainly on gameplay features and tooling.

 Projects